kenyipp/discuz/README.md

 The format of the foreign keys is `FK-{Table name}-{Table column}-{Target table name}-{Target table column}`, and index is `IDX-{Table name}-{Column name}`.

 ## Testing
-Simply run `cargo nextest run` or `cargo test` if you don't want to install Nextest.
-You can also check postman / newman.
-See the `/tests` directory.
+To execute the tests, simply run cargo nextest run or cargo test if you do not have Nextest installed.
+Additionally, you can use tools such as Postman or Newman by referring to the /tests directory.

 ## Logging
 I uses the [tracing](https://docs.rs/tracing/latest/tracing/index.html) module for the logging instead of the [env_logger](https://docs.rs/env_logger/latest/env_logger/) module.